dragones/llmpm/README.md

 As product leaders, we are living in the golden age.

-Large Language Models (LLMs) burst onto the scene one year ago with the launch of GPT3.5 / ChatGPT and now, within the last 6 months, we have multiple GPT3.5-class open-weight model LLMs.
+Large Language Models (LLMs) burst onto the scene one year ago with the launch of GPT3.5 / ChatGPT.
+Within the last 6 months, we now have multiple GPT3.5-class open-weight model LLMs.

 As a product leader, an essential tool to the modern PM is LLM skills.
 As the number of LLMs evolves, you need to be thinking in multiples - the right LLM for the right job.
 Think less ChatGPT, more Mistral.
 Think local versus cloud, augmented by your internal data.
 Both for your products and your productivity.